-34 K. de la Croix, J. Marie, L. Ferry & F. Landy (2011) 'De nouvelles dynamiques de mécanisation agricole : commerce, usages et spatialisation au sein de la région de Ségou (Mali)', Annales de géographie, 678: 174-192. https://doi.org/10.3917/ag.678.0174
+&lt;sup>34 K. de la Croix, J. Marie, L. Ferry & F. Landy (2011) 'De nouvelles dynamiques de mécanisation agricole : commerce, usages et spatialisation au sein de la région de Ségou (Mali)', Annales de géographie, 678: 174-192. https://doi.org/10.3917/ag.678.0174 pushed forward by Wahhabi forces.
+The following gathered by Haidara, Bilal and Lassana throughout the years has hugely benefitted from a strategy of mediatisation of Sufi discourses and preaches, which has granted wide popularity to forms of popular and traditional Islam explicitly moving against Salafi-leaning forms of extremism.

-35 Tor Arve Benjaminsen and Espen Sjaastad (2002) 'Race for the prize: land transactions and rent appropriation in the Malian cotton zone'.
+&lt;sup>35 Tor Arve Benjaminsen and Espen Sjaastad (2002) 'Race for the prize: land transactions and rent appropriation in the Malian cotton zone'.
 European Journal of Development Research, vol. 14, no 2: 129-152.

 The diffusion of Sufi-leaning practices and discourses in the Segou area is also closely connected to the tight relationship between so-called 'Islam confrerique' (Sufi Islam) and traditional authority.
 For instance, the Tall family still has considerable importance in the political and economic affairs of the Segou region.
-These are the last descendants of al-hajj 'Umar Tall, leader of the Tijjaniya brotherhood and of the short-lived Toucouleur Empire (1848-93) which has its capital in Segou.38 Tall established different outposts around Segou and up to Bandiagara, although the core of the family authority remained in Segou, where the patriarch currently acts as a sought-after adviser for matters of political and socio-economic issues, spreading a Tijjani-aligned vision of jihad which is fundamentally pacific and stresses the avoidance of violence.39
+These are the last descendants of al-hajj 'Umar Tall, leader of the Tijjaniya brotherhood and of the short-lived Toucouleur Empire (1848-93) which has its capital in Segou.
+Tall established different outposts around Segou and up to Bandiagara, although the core of the family authority remained in Segou, where the patriarch currently acts as a sought-after adviser for matters of political and socio-economic issues, spreading a Tijjani-aligned vision of jihad which is fundamentally pacific and stresses the avoidance of violence.